E-News – October 2019

 Silent Auction donations can be shipped as early as you wish to JT and Beth Anne.
 Their address is as follows:

 Beginning October 1, you may register via postal mail to AFR, using the registration form from the Reunion website or enclosed in the newsletter.
 Registration is also easy on the AFR website.

 Attending BOTH Friday and Saturday night meals – $126 per person.

 For those attending EITHER Friday or Saturday night meals – $103 per person.

 No registration fee for Children 12-and-under and children meals are complimentary.
 There is no late registration fee.

 The registration fee covers the buffet at the Friday evening ‘Stable Your Mount’ social, the Saturday night dinner, a reunion coin and other reunion costs (AFR fees, AV equipment and Store support).

 Fees for tours provided by AFR, will be charged separately.
 Attendee transportation, including airfare, rental car, and lodging must be organized separately.
-For more information, see www.blackhorse.org; or contact Scott Harrison at 813-944-8808, email@example.com in a new window, or keep up to date on Facebook at
+For more information, see www.blackhorse.org; or contact Scott Harrison at 813-944-8808, , or keep up to date on Facebook at

 The AFR Registration site is located here (after October 1, 2019):